Siryokait/MSMIL4Hyper/README.md

 # MSMIL4Hyper
 The source code of paper "Superpixel-Based Multi-Scale Multi-Instance Learning for Hyperspectral Image Classification".

-we use the [HMS](https://github.com/psellcam/Superpixel-Contracted-Graph-Based-Learning-for-Hyperspectral-Image-Classification)https://github.com/psellcam/Superpixel-Contracted-Graph-Based-Learning-for-Hyperspectral-Image-Classification) for superpixel segmentation.
+we use [HMS](https://github.com/psellcam/Superpixel-Contracted-Graph-Based-Learning-for-Hyperspectral-Image-Classification) for superpixel segmentation.

 Then users can try `MSMIL` by running the following command:
 ```bash